Chronic Traumatic Encephalopathy and Addiction

 Since contact sports – and the injuries that come from them – are a part of life for athletes, it’s important that parents and coaches keep a watchful eye on athletes who are recovering from injuries, especially during the critical developmental years of high school when substance abuse often begins.

-If your son has shown signs of painkiller abuse following a sports injury, Reflections Recovery Center is here to help before the problem spirals out of control.
-Talk to us about your concerns with your son’s painkiller use.
+If your child has shown signs of painkiller abuse following a sports injury, Reflections Recovery Center is here to help before the problem spirals out of control.
+Talk to us about your concerns with your child’s painkiller use.